chaseSpace/adminbg/README.md

         -   ✔️ /NewUser
         -   ✔️ /UpdateUser
         -   ✔️ /QueryUser
-        -   ✔️ /GetUserList(Only super administrator is permitted)
+        -   ✔️ /GetUserList(Only super administrator can call it in general.)
     -   UserGroup management
         -   /NewUserGroup
         -   /UpdateUserGroup